Unsimulated sex: Rationales

-In an interview after the release of his film Love (2015), when asked why audiences want to see realistic portrayals of sex, Gaspar Noé suggested it is about power structures: "In most societies, whether they're Western or not, people want to control the sexual behaviour or to organise it in a precise context.
+In an interview after the release of his film Love (2015), when asked why audiences want to see real sex in film, Gaspar Noé suggested it is about power structures:

+“It’s the whole structure of power,” he says.

+“In most societies whether they’re western or not, people want to control the sexual behaviour or to organise it in a precise context.
 Sex is like a danger zone.
 Sometimes class barriers fall down and it scares a lot of people.
-It's about states controlling their systems, like religion."
+It’s about states controlling their systems, like religion.”

 James Franco has cited "aesthetics and personal reasons" for working on Interior.
 Leather Bar.
 (2013):

 I've been a part of professional mainstream film for 17 years, and then in addition to that, I am a citizen of the United States and, you know, I am engaged with its mainstream culture, but I've also done a fair amount of studying queer theory or queer cinema classes.
 So I've found that my place, one thing that my position allows, is a way to bring these two worlds together and also question the rules of mainstream cinema or mainstream culture, to examine why things are made the way that they are, why some subject matter is presented in one way and not another, and how those things shape us as people, how it shapes our beliefs, how it shapes the way that we live.
 If we can question those things or introduce alternative ways of viewing lifestyles or whatever it might be in mainstream cinema or indie cinema or art cinema, I think it can only be for the good.
 If other voices or other kinds of discussions or storylines or narratives from different perspectives are introduced, it will only make us richer as a people.